sarkershantonu/sarkershantonu.github.io/_posts/2013/2013-07-13-java-javaws-cli-options.md

 ### JVM behavior Optimization
 - XX:+AggressiveOpts : Enables aggressive optimization.
-- XX:+|-UseCompressedOops : Enables compressed references in 64-bit JVMs.(True by default)
+- XX:+UseCompressedOops : Enables compressed references in 64-bit JVMs.(True by default)
 - XX:SoftRefLRUPolicyMSPerMB=0 : Enables aggressive processing of software references.
 - XXLargePageSizeInBytes=n :Specifies the maximum size for large pages.
-- XX:+|-DisableAttachMechanism : Specifies whether tools(like- jmap/jconsole)are allowed to attach to the JVM.
+- XX:+DisableAttachMechanism : Specifies whether tools(like- jmap/jconsole)are allowed to attach to the JVM.
 (Default disabled)
 - Xrs : Reduces usage of OS signals by JVM. **Ctrl-Break** thread dumps are not available.
 User code is responsible for causing shutdown hooks to run.(implicitly have to use exit or start commands)

 ### Heap Options